dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 The  Debates  Continued

 Of course, I did not stop debating on Netnews.
 In fact, I drastically increased my network presence.
 I started writing articles for C++ Report.
-And, with Grady’s help, I started working on my first book: Designing Object-Oriented C++ Applications Using the Booch Method.
+And, with Grady's help, I started working on my first book: Designing Object-Oriented C++ Applications Using the Booch Method.

 One thing bothered me.
 It was perverse, but it was true.
 No one was calling me「Uncle Bob.」I found that I missed it.
 So I made the mistake of putting「Uncle Bob」in my email and Netnews signatures.
 And the name stuck.
 Eventually I realized that it was a pretty good brand.